johncolmdoyle/sharkhack2018/01_setup/README.md

 ![Setup](../images/SharkHack%202018%20Alexa%20Workshop%20Banner%20-%20Setup.png)
 What we need to get going!

-## Resources
-The [resources](../resources) folder contains all the code used in cloud9...
-This will already be available in your cloud9 environment but if it gets deleted or overwritten you can always copy it over again from here.

 # AWS Account
 Each participant can get an AWS login [here](https://goo.gl/forms/BzgILD0XIBlkxR5K2) - the password will be provided in the workshop!